Job Title: Electron Microscopist in Applied Superconductivity Center

 - Experience in EELS or EDS in STEM

 The candidate will be working as a full member of the Applied Superconductivity Center (ASC) located in Tallahassee FL.
-As a part of National High Magnetic Field Laboratory (National MagLab), we are a 50-person center dedicated to understanding and advancing superconducting materials for superconducting magnet and RF applications.
+As a part of National High Magnetic Field Laboratory (MagLab), we are a 50-person center dedicated to understanding and advancing superconducting materials for superconducting magnet and RF applications.
 At present there are 14 graduate students, 4 postdocs and 10 scientific and support staff.
 In non-COVID times many undergraduates also participate in research.
-ASC has multiple research directions with many funded grants and PIs, which offers students and postdocs the opportunity to work in a very interdisciplinary and interactive environment, where results are broadly discussed in weekly meetings having many participants.
+ASC has multiple research programs and collaborators from all over the world.
+We offer students and postdocs the opportunity to work in a very interdisciplinary and interactive environment that has a track record of impactful scientific discoveries.

 - JEOL ARM200cF Cs-corrected S/TEM with Electron Energy Loss Spectroscopy (EELS) and Energy-dispersive X-ray Spectroscopy (EDS)